firatkiral/ConnectGraphJava/readme.md

 ```

 And our application does some vec3 math calculations such as multiply.
 Lets take a
-look at our multiply node example:
+look at our multiply node example.
 ```java
 public class VectorMultiplyNode extends Node<Vector3> {
     Input<Vector3> firstInput = new Input<>(new Vector3());